What Is Secure Attachment? Psychology, Definition, And Applications

 - Answer "who," "what," "when," and "where" questions without too much trouble

 Obstacles to creating a secure attachment bond may first appear when the child is an infant.
 A parent may deeply love their child, but not be equipped to meet the needs of a child's immature nervous system.
 Infants cannot calm or soothe themselves, so they rely on caregivers to do so.
-However, if a parent is unable to manage his/her own stress or to regain calm and focus in stressful situations, it will be difficult to calm a baby.
+However, if parents are unable to manage their own stress or to regain calm and focus in stressful situations, it will be difficult to calm a baby.

 Older children still look to parents as a source of safety and connection.
-Unfortunately, if a parent is frequently angry, depressed, anxious, or preoccupied, he/she may not be able to provide a source of safety and calm.
-Therefore, the older child's physical, emotional, and/or intellectual development may suffer.
+Unfortunately, if a parent is frequently angry, depressed, anxious, or preoccupied, they may not be able to provide a source of safety and calm.
+Therefore, the older child's physical, emotional, and/or intellectual development may be affected.